Make-School-Courses/MOB-2.2-Game-Development/Lessons/02-Actions/Lesson2.md

 ### The main idea

 We need a way to get all the elements in the scene into a collection or list so we can then check for collisions on each one.
 This is easy when we give every node a name at the moment of creation.
 Then we can use the method `enumerateChildNodes(withName:using:)` to find all the nodes matching a name.
 Once we have the lists, we can loop on them to check for collisions.
 Each node has a frame property representing the node’s location on screen.
-This frame is a rectangle so keep in mind that even when you ave round sprites, the bounding box of all elements is a rectangle.
+This frame is a rectangle so keep in mind that even when you have round sprites, the bounding box of all elements is a rectangle.
 When you can have access to the frames, you can now use CGRect’s `intersects(_ :)` method to check for collisions.

 ### Trying it out